Yeregorix/Mirage/README.md

 ## Developers

-Mirage requires Java 17 to build.
+Mirage requires Java 21 to build.

-Tasks:

-- `build` constructs jars for SpongeVanilla and SpongeForge.
+Commands:

+- `./gradlew shadowJar` constructs a jar that includes all its dependencies.
+- `./gradlew setupVanillaServer` setups a vanilla server in directory `run/vanilla`.
-- `setupServer` setups sponge servers in directories `vanilla/run` and `forge/run`.
+- `./gradlew setupForgeServer` setups a Forge server in directory `run/forge`.

 ## Known issues